 Old Town Playground

-Despite some uncertainty surrounding the exact year of settlement, Dutch fishermen and farmers occupied this land in the mid-17th century, building seven Dutch-style cottages with lumber from the untouched forest, and shells from the pristine seashore nearby.
-These settlers came into conflict with the Native Americans already living in the area, engaging in three battles known as the Pig, Whisky, and Peach Wars, which resulted in multiple topplings of this fragile pioneer’s hamlet.
+This site housed the first European settlement on Staten Island, Old Town.
+Dutch fishermen and farmers occupied this land in the mid-17th century, building seven Dutch-style cottages with lumber from the untouched forest and shells from the seashore nearby.
+These settlers came into conflict with the Native Americans already living in the area and engaged in three battles.

-Soldiers of the British Army and Navy were headquartered in the area during the American Revolution.
-The Black Horse Tavern in New Dorp, as well as the Rose and Crown and the Fountain House, were occupied by the troops and their Tory supporters during the seven and a half war years that Staten Island was under martial law.
-In addition to the British soldiers, this southeast section of Staten Island also housed many American war prisoners, kept in large holding pens.
+During the American Revolution, soldiers from the British Army and Navy were headquartered in the area.
+The Black Horse Tavern in New Dorp, as well as the Rose and Crown and the Fountain House, were occupied by the troops and their Tory supporters for the seven years that Staten Island was under martial law.
+In addition to the British soldiers, this southeast section of Staten Island housed many American war prisoners, kept in large holding pens.